Entangled photon pair excitation and time-frequency-filtered multidimensional photon correlation spectroscopy as a probe for dissipative exciton kinetics: Results

-We lay out the filtering strategy: the spectral filters allow state-resolution for the dynamics occurring within similar transport windows; the temporal filters help separate the transport processes that involve transitions with similar energy gaps; combined together, they allow for the tracking of individual state transitions.
-The filtering properties are controlled by the width of the temporal (spectral) filters, $\sigma_{\bar{\omega}_j} (\sigma_{\bar{t}_j})$, centering times of the temporal (spectral) gate, $\bar{t}_{j}$ ($\bar{\omega}_{j}$).
-The final signal can be expressed as the sum of four pathways (which is reduced to two following symmetry arguments): \begin{widetext}
+It depends on four parameters: the centering times and frequencies of the time and frequency filters, denoted $\bar{t}_j$ and $\bar{\omega}_j$, and their respective widths, $\sigma_{\bar{t}_j}$ and $\sigma_{\bar{\omega}_j}$.
+The frequency filters resolve inter-manifold transitions that originate from exciton transport occurring within similar time windows.
+The time filters help separate the transport processes that may involve similar spectral gaps.
+Together, these parameters monitor inter-manifold transitions jointly in time and frequency space.\\ Using the expression above and following the steps described in Appendix~\ref{app:gatingderiv}, we express the signal as a sum of four pathways (which is reduced to two following symmetry arguments) as follows \begin{widetext}

-\end{widetext} The terms $D_>$ and $D_<$ indicate the sign of the delay $\tau$ variables, and $\mathcal{D}(\omega_1)\mathcal{D}(\omega_2)$ is the density of states for the detector, taken at an idealized, narrowband limit around each frequency $\omega_j$.
-In our simulation, the influence of this delay was accounted for by evaluating the action of the transport Green's functions on the initial states within the respective manifolds.\\ The rationale for deploying such a scheme can be developed in the following manner.
-During population transport, the ensuing redistribution erases the signatures of the initially created two-exciton wavepacket.
-The timescales of this phenomena depend on the properties of the transport Green's functions.
-The redistribution give rise to new inter-manifold dipole-allowed transitions and render some transitions diminished in spectral intensity.